Information session is Sept. 10, 2014 at 7:00 pm in Hillcrest 103

 Watson Fellows often need contacts in each country.
 A contact is an individual or agency at the point of destination who has agreed to provide appropriate assistance to you.
 The proposal should indicate your contacts in each area, whether you have been or will be in touch with them, and how you plan to utilize them.

 The proposal should be interesting to read: provide insight into you; describe the events, experiences or background that motivate you to pursue this topic; explain what you want to do, where you want to do it, and how you plan to do it; and speak to the skills that will enable you to accomplish your objectives.

 The selection committee should be able to learn the following information from your proposal:

 - In addition to your overall project summary information, what exactly do you hope to do on a daily, weekly, monthly basis?
 It is helpful for the Committee to have a concrete sense of your actual activities beyond more vague terms like “observe,” “immerse,” “talk with,” and “explore.”

 - What are the major questions you hope this experience will answer for you, and/or the primary experiences/accomplishments you hope to achieve?

-- If you are traveling to areas where you do not speak the language, how will you surmount this challenge?
+- If you are traveling to areas where you do not speak the language, how will you deal with this?

-- In what contexts will you be interacting with host country nationals?
-Will you be able to have access to the people and organizations you have identified as crucial to your project?
+- In what contexts will you be interacting with people in host countries?
+Will you have access to the people and organizations you have identified as crucial to your project?

-- What evidence is there in your past choices (i.e. classes you’ve taken, books you’ve read, talents you’ve developed, research you’ve done, activities you’ve pursued, etc.) that the topic of your proposal has been a long-term and abiding passion?
+- What evidence is there that the topic of your proposal has been a long-term and abiding passion?

 - Why is this project important to you, to the larger society, or both?